rabbitmq/rabbitmq-oauth2-tutorial/README.md

 - Or you can do it **dynamically**, i.e, add signing keys while RabbitMQ is running and without having to restart it.
 This alternative is explained in more detail in the section [About rotating JWT signing key](#about-rotating-jwt-signing-key).
 However, you are going to demonstrate it here as well.
+- Or you can configure `auth_oauth2.issuer` with the URL of your OpenId compliant Authorization Server and RabbitMQ discovers the JWKS endpoint.
+When RabbitMQ receives a token with a signing key id for which it does not have its signing key, RabbitMQ gets the latest signing keys from the JWKS endpoint.
+Or you can instead configure `auth_oauth2.jwks_url` and RabbitMQ will use that URL as the JKWS endpoint.

 First you add a second signing key called `legacy-token-2-key` whose public key is `conf/public-2.pem`:
 ```